christinebuckler/provider-prescriber/README.md

 ![hashfunctions](/images/hashfunctions.png)
 3. Compute MinHash Signature Matrix
    a.
 Initialize all values as infinity
    b.
-Starting with row 0, where there is a "1", set the signature value for that column equal to the hash value only if it is less than the current signature value
+Starting with row 0, where there is a "1", set the signature value for that column equal to the hash value only if it is less than the current signature value (this is the "min hash")
 ![sigmatrix](images/sigmatrix.png)
 4. Group items with similar hashes into buckets (option to set similarity threshold)
 ![MinHashLSHbuckets](/images/MinHashLSHbuckets.png)